fastscape-lem/fastscapelib/doc/source/index.rst

 Fastscapelib Documentation
 ==========================

-Fastscapelib is a C++/Python library of efficient algorithms for processing topographic data and landscape evolution modeling.
+Fastscapelib is a C++/Python library of efficient and reusable algorithms for processing topographic data and landscape evolution modeling.
+It aims at providing a toolkit for building your own Landscape Evolution Models (LEMs).

 **Useful links**:
 `Home <http://fastscapelib.readthedocs.io/>`__ |